Skip to main content

 Dermis

-What is it?
+What it is

 This layer is where much of what we think of as “skin health” happens.
-Collagen provides firmness, elastin allows for flexibility and bounce, and the blood vessels supply nutrients and oxygen while helping to regulate temperature.
-Hair follicles, sweat glands, and sebaceous glands are also rooted in the dermis, all contributing to the skin’s appearance and function.
+Collagen provides firmness, elastin allows for flexibility and bounce and the blood vessels supply nutrients and oxygen while helping to regulate temperature.
+Hair follicles, sweat glands and sebaceous glands are also rooted in the dermis, all contributing to the skin’s appearance and function.

 Unlike the epidermis, which renews itself regularly, the dermis changes more slowly over time.
 With age or environmental damage, collagen and elastin production decline, and the dermal structure becomes thinner and less organised.
-This leads to fine lines, sagging, and reduced skin density.
+This leads to fine lines, sagging and reduced skin density.

 Close Menu

-medi@sarahchapman.com
+EMAIL: clinic@dralexisgranite.com

 INSTAGRAM | TIKTOK | LINKEDIN